 What can I do to skyrocket your next event?

 The irony of getting paid to do what I used to get yelled at for doing has not gone unnoticed by me.
 Back in school, I was always the one getting in trouble for talking too much.
 Now, I get asked by global organizations to come in and talk to their employees, and keynote top industry conferences like BlogWorld and the Affiliate Summit.
 The universe really does unfold the way it should, you know?
 My talks tend to be funny, (some have said bordering on hysterical) engaging, inspiring, and most importantly, chock-full of real-world ideas and practices that companies can immediately implement to build their business and increase their revenue.
-Did I mention my keynotes are engaging and funny?
+Did I mention my in person and virtual keynote presentations are engaging and funny?
 Take a look at my speaking reel above, and then reach out to me – What can I do to skyrocket your next event?

 Peter’s ability to engage with a live audience is simply astounding.
 He was the first speaker EVER to make me laugh, cry, and laugh all over again within 45-minutes.
 As an event organizer, he’s graced my stages twice, is always professional, receives high feedback scores and is a joy to work with!

 The Economy of the Next Fifty Years will be run by the Customer Experience